qdm12/gluetun-wiki/setup/providers/windscribe.md

 #### Permanent Port Forwarding (Static IP)
 1. You will need to follow the [custom provider guide](https://github.com/qdm12/gluetun-wiki/blob/main/setup/providers/custom.md).
+2. In your container configuration, set `FIREWALL_VPN_INPUT_PORTS` to the port you have been assigned, for example: `FIREWALL_VPN_INPUT_PORTS=8099`
-2. It's reccomended that you use the configuration file that Windscribe gives you for [OpenVPN](https://windscribe.com/getconfig/openvpn) or [WireGuard](https://windscribe.com/getconfig/wireguard).
+3. It's reccomended that you use the configuration file that Windscribe gives you for [OpenVPN](https://windscribe.com/getconfig/openvpn) or [WireGuard](https://windscribe.com/getconfig/wireguard).

 ## Servers